Mentor Ohio Last Will & Testament Attorney

-The process we refer to as Probate is the system by which the decedent’s assets are gathered and distributed to their beneficiaries or heirs.
+The process we refer to as Probate is the system by which the decedent’s assets are gathered and distributed to their beneficiaries or heirs through the county court.
 Those who die without a Will have the distribution of their assets determined by the State of Ohio laws of intestate (without a Will) succession.
-The probate process can take longer and involve more court involvement when there is no Will.
+The probate process can take longer and have more court involvement when there is no Will.
 When the decedent dies with a Will, their assets are gathered by their executor and distributed according to the provisions of the Will.

 Distribution of Assets without a Will

 The process of distribution of the decedent’s assets without a Will or intestate begins with an application to administer the Estate of the decedent.
 This process can be started by any applicant, including a creditor of the decedent.
 The Application is filed with a death certificate for the decedent and the applicable bond.

 What Are the Duties of the Administrator?

 The Court then holds a hearing and appoints the applicant or another appropriate person.
 That person is the Administrator of the Estate of the deceased and is the person responsible for the gathering and distribution of the assets to the appropriate creditors and heirs of the deceased.
 The Administrator is responsible to report to the Court the assets and the debts of the decedent, how those debts were paid, and how the assets were distributed.
 Upon completion of the Probate process, the Estate is closed and the Administrator is released.

 Distribution of Assets with a Will